 Here are my tips to jazz up your credit rating this spring:

 Just like the cupboard under the stairs, if you leave your credit rating too long, it can become cluttered and affect your ability to borrow.
 Have a thorough clean out of your finances, pay off as much existing debt as possible and close down any unused credit cards.
 Importantly, don’t miss any payments on your existing cards.
 Doing this will let lenders know that you are serious about your finances and managing your money.

 Mistakes do sometimes happen with credit ratings.
 Annoying eh?
 If you do spot something, contact the credit agency immediately with supporting evidence and they should respond to you within 28 days.

 Every credit card application you make is recorded on your credit file, whether successful or not.
 So ease up, Seabiscuit – don’t be tempted to keep on applying.
 Making a Mcflurry of applications for credit might make lenders think you’re in financial difficulty and this could have a negative effective on your credit rating.
-If you've already been refused credit, you may find "bounce back from financial woes" Wisdom most insightful.
+If you've already been refused credit, you may find our bounce back from financial woes Wisdom most insightful.

 Remember the little things